AmiriL2/blog/_posts/2023-09-15-first-blog-post.md

 ### **Building a Strong Educational Foundation**

 Once the interest is sparked, the student embarks on a path of education.
-Courses in computer science, networking, and cybersecurity become the building blocks of knowledge.
+Courses in computer programming, networking, and cybersecurity become the building blocks of knowledge.
 Internships, workshops, and online courses can provide practical experience and exposure to the ever-evolving world of internet security.